DNNCommunity/DNNDocs/content/guides/tutorials/troubleshooting/ts-how-to-increase-max-upload-file-size/index.md

         ```

-    2. Replace the value of maxRequestLength with the maximum file size you want.
+    2. Replace the value of maxRequestLength with the maximum file size in kb.

         > [!NOTE]
         > maxRequestLength is stored as kilobytes.
 Example: You can use 2097152 KB (equivalent to 2 GB).

-3. If you need to upload files that are greater than 28 MB on IIS7+ or on Cloud Services, add a `<system.webServer/>` node to specify the maxAllowedContentLength for requests.
+3. On IIS7+ or on Cloud Services, if you need to upload files that are greater than 28 MB , add a `<system.webServer/>` node to specify the maxAllowedContentLength for requests.

     > [!NOTE]
     > maxAllowedContentLength is stored as bytes.
 Example: You can use 2147483647 bytes (equivalent to 2 GB).